Saxon Engineering

 • Food processing, healthcare, or specialist facilities

-• Sites where long-term durability and appearance are critical
+• Locations where long-term durability and appearance are critical

-Stainless steel condenser cages offer excellent corrosion resistance and a clean, high-quality appearance, making them ideal for demanding or specialised environments.
+Stainless steel RPZ cages offer excellent corrosion resistance and a clean, high-quality finish, making them ideal for demanding or specialist environments.

 Powder coated finishes